 It’s important to track who is doing what and if we have any potential workflow productivity issues.
 I don’t do this to play gotcha (although I do want to be able to dive deep and find out if I have a problem with a paralegal’s performance.
 I’ll discuss that more below.)
 Mainly, I want to know that key work is getting done and key performance indicators for paralegals and attorneys are being met.
-I also want to know who my most productive people.
-Therefore, I can study what they do right and use it to teach others.
+I also want to know who my most productive people are.
+Then, I can study what they do right and use it to teach others.
 In addition, I want to use this data to make sure that these employees are properly rewarded at bonus time.

 In this two part series, I will discuss how I use data to track and measure paralegal and attorney productivity on a firm and individual level.
 This first post will show how I make sure the critical work gets done by individuals regardless of their role in the firm.
 The second post will cover how I use this data to improve firm productivity as a whole.
 Let’s jump into my three steps to tracking individual productivity.

 Step 1: Setting KPIs for Your Paralegals and Attorneys

 Start by establishing key performance indicators (KPIs) for each position where someone works on cases.
 At our firm, we like to focus on file movement measures rather than revenue figures.
 Why?
 Overemphasizing revenues instead of file movement is a mistake that I believe many law firms make.

 While we all want revenue growth, we have seen firsthand that focusing on the right processes allows the revenues to naturally follow.